 The buttons have a hover element which enables users to realize that it is clickable.

 The menu icon used is a universal icon used in websites across the web as well as mobile applications.

 The website is well designed in terms of functionality and overall aesthetic.
-I would have liked it to have more information on the main page instead of having previews of information, especially since the website only has 3 pages to navigate to.
+I would have liked it to have more information on the main page instead of having previews of information, especially since the website only has 3 pages.
 At first sight, this website made me realize that it was related to education and classrooms, with pictures of little kids as well as older college students on the page.